microsoft/PowerApps-Samples/powershell/managed-identities/README.md

 # Managed identities for Azure PowerShell scripts to use for Azure Synapse Link for Dataverse

-The scripts are moved to [here](https://github.com/microsoft/PowerPlatform-EnterprisePolicies/tree/main/Source/Identity)
+The scripts are moved to here: https://github.com/microsoft/PowerPlatform-EnterprisePolicies/tree/main/Source/Identity

 These scripts are used to configure Azure Synapse Link for Dataverse to use managed identities for Azure.
 </br>